Ted1166/prism/README.md

 ---
 ## 📖 Description
 PRISM is a privacy platform that uses zero-knowledge cryptography to solve two critical problems in the modern workplace: hiring discrimination and whistleblower retaliation.

 In today's job market, qualified candidates are filtered out before their skills are even considered—based on their name, university, or background.
 Meanwhile, employees who witness misconduct stay silent, knowing that speaking up could end their careers.
 PRISM changes this dynamic entirely.

+### What PRISM Does

+Using zero-knowledge proofs (ZK proofs), PRISM enables:

+1. **Anonymous Job Applications** - Candidates prove they meet job requirements (education, experience, skills) without revealing their identity, name, gender, age, or university.
+Employers see verified qualifications only, making hiring decisions based purely on merit.

+2. **Protected Whistleblowing** - Employees report workplace misconduct while cryptographically proving they're legitimate insiders, without revealing who they are.
+They can even claim rewards anonymously if their reports are verified.

+### How It's Different

+Unlike "blind hiring" (which eventually reveals identity) or anonymous hotlines (which can't be verified), PRISM uses cryptographic proofs that are:

+- **Verifiable** - Employers know credentials are real, not fabricated
+- **Anonymous** - Identity remains hidden throughout the entire process
+- **Tamper-proof** - Stored on Starknet blockchain, immutable and transparent
+- **Reward-compatible** - Whistleblowers can claim compensation without exposure

+### The Technology
+PRISM combines:

+- **Noir circuits** for generating zero-knowledge proofs
+- **Starknet** for efficient on-chain verification
+- **Cairo smart contracts** for managing applications and reports
+- **Garaga verifier** for proof validation
+- **Pedersen commitments & nullifiers** for privacy guarantees

+**In simple terms**: You can prove "I have 5+ years of experience" without revealing it's exactly 7 years.
+You can prove "I'm a verified employee" without revealing your employee ID.
+The math checks out, but your identity stays hidden.

+### Real-World Impact

+- 70% of job seekers face bias → PRISM eliminates it entirely
+- 42% of employees witness misconduct but don't report → PRISM enables safe reporting
+- 6-8 week hiring processes → reduced to 2-3 weeks with automated verification
+- $1.2B in corporate fraud goes unreported annually → PRISM makes reporting safe and rewarding

+PRISM isn't just a tool—it's a new paradigm for fairness, privacy, and accountability in the workplace.

 ## 🎯 The Problem